stencillogic/async_logger_log/README.md

 ![Rust](https://github.com/stencillogic/async_logger_log/workflows/Rust/badge.svg)

-Asyncronous logger implementation of [log](https://docs.rs/log) facade.
+Asynchronous logger is a performant implementation of [log](https://docs.rs/log) facade.
 The implementation is based on [async_logger](https://docs.rs/async_logger) crate, and allows non-blocking writes of log records in memory buffer, which in turn then processed in separate thread by writer (see more details in `async_logger` documentation).